-- To introduce the internal parts of a computer, peripherals, I/O ports, connecting cables - To demonstrate configuring the system as Dualboot both Windows and other Operating Systems Viz.
+- To introduce the internal parts of a computer, peripherals, I/O ports, connecting cables - To demonstrate configuring the system as Dual boot both Windows and other Operating Systems Viz.
 Linux, BOSS - To teach basic command line interface commands on Linux. - To teach the usage of Internet for productivity and self-paced life-long learning - To introduce Compression, Multimedia and Antivirus tools and Office Tools such as Word processors, Spread sheets and Presentation tools.

-Course Outcomes: At the end of the course, the students will be able to
+Course Outcomes (COs): At the end of this course, the student will be able to:

-CO1: Identify the components of a PC and troubleshooting the malfunctioning of PC.(Apply)
+CO1: Identify the components of a PC and troubleshooting the malfunctioning of PC.
+(Apply-L3)

 CO2: Develop presentation /documentation using Office tools and LaTeX.
-(Apply)
+(Apply-L3)

 CO3: Build dialogs and documents using ChatGPT.
-(Apply)
+(Apply-L3)